 Who becomes a radio amateur?

 Although traditionally it has been a somewhat male-oriented hobby, the recently licensed amateur radio operators, or hams, have been helping to diversify our community.
 There are youngsters, middle lifers, and pensioners amongst us.
-Young teachers, older grannies, ambulance crews, teenage Morse enthusiasts, plumbers, airline pilots, electricians, students, stage crews, civil servants, audiologists, fishermen, musicians, hotel managers, dentists...
-Inclusion and diversity are important to us: we welcome people of different religions, political persuasions, different genders, sexual orientations.
-If you feel that being in a minority has limited your ability to enjoy amateur radio you will find good support in our Club.
+Young teachers, older grannies, ambulance crews, teenage Morse enthusiasts, plumbers, airline pilots, electricians, IT engineers, surgeons, students, stage crews, civil servants, audiologists, psychotherapists, fishermen, musicians, hotel managers, dentists...
 This hobby has universal appeal.
 Is it for you?
 If you like the idea, then yes!

 Can I join if I don't intend to get a transmitter's licence?